 4. Upcoming Trips -Check out the trips planned for the next month here.

 5. Recent Sightings- Check which unusual birds have been seen in the past few months here.

 The 4th edition of the booklet lists over 110 sites in the Sacramento area (including maps of all sites).
 Areas covered include American River Parkway, City of Sacramento, County of Sacramento, Folsom Lake Area, and selected sites in Yolo County, North of Sacramento, San Joaquin County, Solano County, and Foothills & Sierra Nevada.
 Includes concise descriptions of where and when to find resident, wintering and migrating birds at these sites.
 Of value to beginning as well as serious birders, the guide can be purchased at general meetings of the Sacramento Audubon Society for only $10 (including tax).
 It is also available at Effie Yeaw Nature Center, Wild Bird & Gardens at Madison & Fair Oaks, Wild Birds Unlimited at Loehman's Plaza, and The Naturalist in Davis.
 It makes a great gift for all your birding friends.

-To order by mail, click here.
+This edition is currently out of print but a new edition is being prepared.
 Info on specific sites can be viewed by clicking on the Cover image and then selecting the site in the Table of Contents.